 Adding fieldbus and HART Instrument to MC6-Ex's database

 When adding a fieldbus instrument or a HART instrument's digital output to MC6-Ex's database, select HART, FOUNDATION Fieldbus H1 or Profibus PA as the output quantity.
-See adjacent picture and note below.
+See the picture below.